 Ans: Follow the link: PICTURES

 Ans: Yes you can drive, if you have a valid Indian driving license.

 Q. Why this trip is less costly because all the trips for Iceland are starting from 1.5 lac?

 Ans.
 We believe in passing the benefits to members also, as we are a group of passionate traveler who are running this company and not a business oriented company.

 Q. How will I meet the group if I come?

-Ans: We will add you in our WhatsApp group for further communication and if you are coming alone then we will arrange a airport pickup for you.
+Ans: We will add you in our WhatsApp group for further communication and if you are coming alone then we will arrange a airport pickup for you by public transport.